risatrix/yourdailyvergil/README.md

 ##How to Run VergilBot Locally

-Even if you don't want to connect to Twitter, you can run this as-is and see the output locally in your computer's console.
+Even if you don't want to connect to Twitter, you can run this with one line commented out, and see the output locally in your computer's console.

 _Note: you must be comfortable using your computer's command line interface to use this bot.